romanmurzac/DrivenPath/chapter_6/README.md

 Open `Plan Terraform` stage and here can be observed that Terraform executed follow plan: *1 to add, 0 to change, 0 to destroy* as was declared in `s3.tf` file.
 ![Image 6.8](../media/image_6.8.PNG)

-Open `Apply Terraform` stage and here can be observed that Terraform applyed the plan and deployed the resources, in this case a S3 bucket.
+Open `Apply Terraform` stage and here can be observed that Terraform applied the plan and deployed the resources, in this case a S3 bucket.
 ![Image 6.9](../media/image_6.9.PNG)

 ### Check deployment
-In your AWS account navigate to *S3* service and you can notice that there is a S2 bucket named `drivendata-cicd-bucket`.
+In your AWS account navigate to *S3* service, and you can notice that there is a S2 bucket named `drivendata-cicd-bucket`.
 ![Image 6.10](../media/image_6.10.PNG)

 ### Further development
 As the CI/CD is configured what needs to be done is to deploy the whole infrastructure via Terraform directly from GitHub repository.
-To achieve this just update the `terraform-deploy.yml` file and isntead of the `deploy` branch use value for the branch where the whole infrastructure where developed, in *DrivenData* project this branch is `chapter_5`.\
+To achieve this just update the `terraform-deploy.yml` file and instead of the `deploy` branch use value for the branch where the whole infrastructure where developed, in *DrivenData* project this branch is `chapter_5`.\
-In order to *destroy* the infrastructure here can be added one more step that will destroy the infrastructure, but this can be used just for testing purpose as the infrastructure will be deleted imediatly.
+In order to *destroy* the infrastructure here can be added one more step that will destroy the infrastructure, but this can be used just for testing purpose as the infrastructure will be deleted immediately.
 For development use another branch that will execute *destroy* command on existing infrastructure.\
 **Note:** If you don't plan to use deployed infrastructure, is recommended to destroy it in order to avoid to be charged.